atomone-hub/genesis/CONSTITUTION.md

 [(ODY)](https://odysee.com/@Real_Solutions:b/JFK's-Monolithic-Conspiracy-Revelation:7)[(YT)](https://www.youtube.com/watch?v=RhkjYJAHCjM).
-Now we have experienced the NWO control grid by the WEF, and its young global leaders, such as Fauci, Gates, Gavin Newsom, Trudeau; and even experiencing the war between Zelenski and Putin.
+Now we have experienced the NWO control grid by the WEF, and its young global leaders, such as Fauci, Gates, Gavin Newsom, Trudeau; and even experiencing the war between Zelensky and Putin.
 The WEF, whose leader Schwab boasted about having infiltrated government cabinets, also wants us to "own nothing and be happy".
 If it isn't clear enough, their logo even includes a subtle 666.